invoiceninja/invoiceninja.github.io/source/docs/transactions.md

 * **Status** - Defines the status of the transaction.
  - Unmatched - A new transaction that needs to be matched to a Invoice or Expense
  - Matched - A transaction that (based on predefined rules) has been matched to a Invoice or Expense
- - Completes - A transaction that has been matched AND linked to a Invoice or Expense
+ - Completed - A transaction that has been matched AND linked to a Invoice or Expense
 * Deposit - The amount of income for the transaction.
-* Withdrawal - The amount of th expense for the transaction.
+* Withdrawal - The amount of the expense for the transaction.
 * Date - The Date of the transaction.
-* Description - The description of the transactions
+* Description - The description of the transaction.
 * Invoices - The linked invoices (visible when completed)
 * Expenses - The linked expenses (visible when completed)